 Future Directions in WM Research

 Research in the field of WM is seeing great expansion at present with BTK inhibition, which is a primary area of that research.
-There are reports of combination therapies, noncovalent BTK inhibitors, and new immunotherapeutic approaches, which will perhaps also better patient results.
+There are reports of combination therapies, noncovalent BTK inhibitors, and new immunotherapeutic approaches, which will perhaps also improve patient results.

 The combination of BTK inhibitors with anti-CD20 monoclonal antibodies is an area of active study that is being seen to determine if there is a synergistic effect that in turn will enhance response durability.
 Also in the research space are treatments that aim to break through the resistance that has developed to present BTK inhibitors.